impostorsguides/impostorsguides.github.io/rbenv/part-3/3-c-content.md

 I've heard of this type of file before, but it's one of those things that I'm not sure I could explain to someone if they asked me about it.
 My best definition is that it's a file that, instead of containing its own data, points to another file which contains the data in question.
 That's about all I'm comfortable saying without starting to trip on my words lol.
 Let's start Googling.

-From [this Wikipedia page](https://web.archive.org/web/20220817180854/https://en.wikipedia.org/wiki/Symbolic_link), I get the following information:
+From [this Wikipedia page](https://web.archive.org/web/20220817180854/https://en.wikipedia.org/wiki/Symbolic_link){:target="_blank" rel="noopener"}, I get the following information:

  - A symbolic link (also symlink or soft link) is a file whose purpose is to point to a file or directory (called the "target") by specifying a path thereto.